 - Policies are currently only available in Texas and Arizona

 Dayforward Life Insurance

 10 to 27 Years (Depends on age of youngest child)

 Dayforward is a life insurance company that offers an innovative term life insurance policy designed specifically for parents who want to replace their income until their children are grown up.
 Unlike traditional insurance companies, which offer large lump sums (often over $1 million) when the insured person dies, Dayforward pays a stream of income until the youngest child in the family reaches adulthood (either 21 or 26 years old).

 Dayforward bills itself as a life insurance company designed by parents and for parents.
 The company focuses exclusively on income protection driven by children’s ages and doesn’t offer tons of fancy insurance products.

 While it’s tough to value the insurance product compared to every other product on the market (the value of the payout declines over time), it's very easy to understand the product.
-Currently, Dayforward is only licensed in Texas but is aiming to operate in all 50 states very soon.
+Currently, Dayforward is only licensed in Texas and Arizona but is aiming to operate in all 50 states very soon.

 What Does It Offer?